Transition from contact to hydrodynamic lubrication over rough surfaces: Dimensionless system of equations

 \section{Dimensionless system of equations}

-In this section, we write the dimensionless system of equation that has been solved.
+In this section, we write the dimensionless system of equations that has been solved.
 We introduce dimensionless variables with bar, as $\bar{h} = h/u_\mathrm{Hz}$, $\bar{p} = p/p_\mathrm{Hz}$ and so on, such that the system of equations \eqref{eq:mean-field} - \eqref{eq:elasticity} becomes

 We solve the latter system of equations numerically.
 The derivative in the thin-film equation~\eqref{eq:thin-film_dl} is discretized with a finite-difference scheme.
 We use a standard continuation algorithm to obtain solutions varying independently the three parameters.